Publication history of Superman: Ongoing titles

 All-Star Superman, launched in 2005, is a limited series under DC's All-Star imprint, written by Grant Morrison and drawn by Frank Quitely.
-DC claims that this series will "strip down the Man of Steel to his timeless, essential elements".
-However, the version presented is clearly almost wholly based on the Pre-Crisis Silver Age version of the character, and Morrison has stated this, claiming it to be the Superman that still exists despite being retconned 20 years earlier.
+DC claims that this series will "strip down the Man of Steel to his timeless, essential elements", but the version presented is based on the pre-Crisis Silver Age version of the character, and Morrison has stated this, claiming it to be the Superman that still exists despite being retconned 20 years earlier.
 The All-Star imprint attempts to retell some of the history of DC's iconic characters, but outside of the strict DC universe continuity.

 Following the events of Infinite Crisis and the "Up, Up and Away!" storyline, the two major Superman titles have followed two major story arcs.
-Action Comics deals with Superman and wife Lois adopting a Kryptonian child who is revealed to be the child of General Zod.
+Action Comics deals with Superman and wife Lois adopting Chris Kent, a Kryptonian child who is revealed to be the child of General Zod.
 After resolving this arc, Superman has dealt with the return of one of his most dangerous villains, Brainiac, which resulted in the arrival of thousands of Kryptonians on Earth and the death of his adoptive father.
-In New Krypton, the Kryptonians create a new planet, New Krypton, and raise it opposite Earth's place in the solar system.
+In New Krypton, the Kryptonians create a new planet, New Krypton, and raise it opposite Earth's place in the Solar System.
 In Superman: World of New Krypton, Superman decides to leave Earth to live among the Kryptonians, hoping to establish peace between humanity and the Kryptonians.
 The events of Last Stand of New Krypton and War of the Supermen devastate New Krypton and cause Superman to battle General Zod.
 He returns Zod to the Phantom Zone and then returns to Earth.
-In the current Superman: Grounded, Superman walks across the United States of America with the goal of reconnecting with the everyday people he is committed to protect.
+In Superman: Grounded, Superman walks across the United States of America with the goal of reconnecting with the everyday people he is committed to protect.
 In the Reign of Doomsday storyline, Superman and his closest allies must defeat the Doomslayer, a mysterious being that seeks to destroy Doomsday and all life on Earth.